 the carpet at high pressure.
 The carpet soil is extracted into a wastewater recover tank

-In dry compound cleaning a solvent containing an absorbent carrier is applied into the carpet using agitation.
-Simply vacuum up the solvent along with the absorbed soil.
+In dry compound cleaning, an absorbent carrier with solvents is applied into the carpet using agitation.
+Simply vacuum up the absorbent compound material along with the absorbed soil.

 Absorbent pad cleaning uses minimal moisture, making it ideal for interim cleanings.
 The method utilizes spin action to absorb carpet soil with a cotton bonnet pad.